MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 If the value of this setting is less than the value specified in the NegativeCachePeriod subkey, the value in the NegativeCachePeriod subkey is used.

 > [!WARNING]
-> If the value for this setting is too large, a client will not attempt to find any DCs that were initially unavailable.
-If the value set in this setting is very small and the DC is not available, the traffic caused by periodic DC discoveries may be excessive.
+> If the value for this setting is too large, a client won't attempt to find any DCs that were initially unavailable.
+If the value set in this setting is very small and the DC isn't available, the traffic caused by periodic DC discoveries may be excessive.
 <!-- Netlogon_BackgroundRetryInitialPeriod-Description-End -->

 <!-- Netlogon_BackgroundRetryInitialPeriod-Editable-Begin -->